 Apply through Reed Fellowships and Awards Committee

-The three-year doctoral programs require superior academic training and performance.
-Most of the programs require a master's degree for admission; thus a Reed graduate who does not have graduate experience comparable to a master's degree should consider applying for the MPhil.
-It is virtually impossible for an applicant to be admitted to a Cambridge doctoral program without the explicit endorsement of the student's potential adviser; thus applicants should be well informed about the program to which they are applying, and in contact with the future adviser.
+- The three-year doctoral programs require superior academic training and performance.
+Most of the programs require a master's degree for admission; thus a Reed graduate who does not have postgraduate experience comparable to a master's degree should consider applying for a master's program.
+It is virtually impossible for an applicant to be admitted to a Cambridge doctoral program without the explicit endorsement of the student's potential adviser; thus doctoral applicants should be well informed about the program to which they are applying, and be in contact with the future adviser.

-Potential applicants should use this form to request an internal application.
-Internal applications are due by noon on November 10 and must include detailed information about the program to which the candidate wishes to apply.
-The Cambridge University Graduate Prospectus can be found online.
+Potential applicants should review the internal application instructions.
+Internal applications are due by the internal application deadline and must include detailed information about the program to which the candidate wishes to apply.
+The Cambridge University Postgraduate Course Directory can be found online.
 Applications for the Sperling Studentship are reviewed by Reed's Committee on Fellowships and Awards.
-Reed students and graduates interested in the Sperling Studentship should also consider the Gates Cambridge Scholarship program.
+Reed students and graduates interested in the Sperling Studentship should also consider applying to the Gates Cambridge Scholarship program.
 We also highly recommend you apply to any other available funding via Cambridge as well, as not all nominees will receive funding via the Sperling Studentship.

-For additional Reed-specific commentary on study in the UK, including Cambridge, go to http://people.reed.edu/~brashiek/Rhodes-Marshall/index.html
+For additional Reed-specific commentary on study in the UK, including Cambridge, visit Professor Emeritus Ken Brashier's site on this topic.